mehal17chaudhary-sudo/Junction-Linked-List_V1/results/results.md

-`adversarial` — sustained tail append past the current maximum — is INSERT's *best* pattern, not its worst: every insert lands at the tail, the cheapest possible locate for JLI's descent, even though that same tail-directed growth drives the highest maintenance rebuild volume behind the scenes (see the paper's Section 5 ablation).
+`adversarial` — sustained tail append past the current maximum — is INSERT's *best* pattern, not its worst: every insert lands at the tail, the cheapest possible locate for JLI's descent, even though that same tail-directed growth drives the highest maintenance rebuild volume behind the scenes (see the maintenance ablation below).

 ---